clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 <!-- TODO: write about this workshop -->
 <!-- TODO: write about telegram -->

-For this tutorial, we'll be creating a *Cat Bot* which allows users to
+For this tutorial, we'll be creating a *CatBot* which allows users to
 1. get random facts about cats,
 2. get random cat pictures, and
 3. talk to an actual cat *LIVE*!\*